11 Top-Rated Attractions & Things to Do in Panama

 In the evening, the buildings and ruins are creatively lit up, and restaurants set up tables and chairs on the sidewalks.
-This area is ideal for a romantic getaway, with boutique hotels located in restored buildings dating from the 18th or 19th century.
+Casco Viejo is ideal for a romantic getaway, with boutique hotels located in restored buildings dating from the 18th or 19th century.

 6. Escape to the San Blas Islands

+If your budget doesn't allow for a crewed catamaran, economical options are available.
 However, you need to be prepared to bring out your inner Robinson Crusoe, as the accommodations are generally on the rustic side.
-The only way to visit these idyllic islands is to book a package with the local indigenous Guna people, which includes transport to, from, and around the islands, accommodation, and three basic meals a day.
-This is a totally off-the-grid type of trip, so prepare accordingly.
+The only way to stay on these idyllic islands is to book a package with the local indigenous Guna people, which includes transport to, from, and around the islands, very rustic accommodation (no A/C), and three basic meals a day.
+This is a totally off-the-grid type of trip, so prepare accordingly, physically and mentally.

 7. Surf at Santa Catalina & Day Trip to Parque Nacional Coiba

-One of Panama's top surf destinations is Santa Catalina, on the Pacific Coast.
+One of Panama's top surf destinations on the Pacific Coast is Santa Catalina.
 This small but growing town has a laid-back surfer feeling about it.
 Small guesthouses and hotels, and funky restaurants, force you to slow down and relax.
 If you aren't here to surf, great snorkeling and scuba diving spots are nearby, and horseback tours through the surrounding countryside are good options for those not interested in getting wet.